euroargodev/argopy/docs/data_quality_control.rst

 Topography
 ----------

 For some QC of trajectories, it can be useful to easily get access to the topography.
-This can be done with the **argopy** utility class:`argopy.TopoFetcher`:
+This can be done with the **argopy** utility :class:`argopy.TopoFetcher`:

 .. ipython:: python
     :okwarning: